Understanding Dye Sublimation: A Guide for Small Startup Businesses

 What is Dye Sublimation?

 Dye sublimation is a digital printing technique that uses heat and pressure to transfer dye onto materials such as fabric, plastic, and ceramics.
-Unlike other printing methods, dye sublimation allows the ink to transition between solid and gas states without passing through a liquid stage.
-This process embeds the ink into the substrate, which results in durable, high-resolution images that are resistant to fading and wear.
+Unlike other printing methods, dye sublimation is rooted in deep science.
+Let's take a look at the principles behind this extraordinary process.

 The Science Behind It